Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Not being able to see a cancer expert

 Many people have a hard time deciding which treatment to have.
-It may help to have a second doctor review the diagnosis and treatment options before starting treatment.
+It may help to have a second healthcare provider review the diagnosis and treatment choices before starting treatment.
 It is important to remember that in most cases, a short delay in treatment will not lower the chance that it will work.
 Some health insurance companies even require that a person with cancer seek a second opinion.
 Many insurance companies will pay for a second opinion if asked.

-Ask a primary care doctor.
+Ask a primary care healthcare provider.
 He or she may be able to suggest a specialist.
 This may be a surgeon who specializes in orthopedic oncology, a medical oncologist, or radiation oncologist.
-Sometimes these doctors work together at cancer centers or hospitals.
+Sometimes these healthcare providers work together at cancer centers or hospitals.
 Never be afraid to ask for a second opinion.

-Seek other options.
-Check with a local medical society, nearby hospital or medical school, or a support group to get names of doctors who can give you a second opinion.
+Seek other choices.
+Check with a local medical society, nearby hospital or medical school, or a support group to get names of healthcare providers who can give you a second opinion.
 Or ask other people who have had cancer for their recommendations.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR